-Ideally, the tool should be hanging vertically in the tool stand so that gravity assists to uncouple the Tool plate from the Master plate during unlocking.
+Ideally, the Tool should be hanging vertically in the tool stand so that gravity assists to uncouple the Tool plate from the Master plate during unlocking.
 It is possible to design tool stands that hold tools in the horizontal position, but the necessary compliance must be provided during coupling and uncoupling.
-In general, "horizontal-position" tool stands cause more wear on the locking mechanism and locating features of the Tool and tool stand.
+In general, "horizontal-position" tool stands cause more wear on the locking mechanism and locating features of the Tool Changer and tool stand.

 A variety of methods may be used to position the Tool in the tool stand.
 A common method is to use tapered alignment pins and bushings.
-Robot programming and positional repeatability are vital in tool pickup and drop-off.
+Robot programming and positional repeatability are vital in Tool pick-up and drop-off.

-A sensor that detects the presence of a Tool in the tool stand is recommended.
-The sensor may be used prior to coupling to ensure there is a Tool properly seated in the stand.
+A sensor that detects the presence of the Tool in the tool stand is recommended.
+The sensor may be used prior to coupling to ensure the Tool is seated in the stand.
 Sensors may also be used as the robot starts to move away after uncoupling.
-Sensors provide safety measure if a Tool becomes jammed in the stand or if the Tool fails to release from the robot.
+Sensors provide a safety measure if a Tool becomes jammed in the stand or if the Tool fails to release from the robot.